Reinforcement Learning Control of Quantum Error Correction: Learning from errors

-Without harnessing the sparsity of the surrogate objective, our problem is intractable for standard off-the-shelf optimizers.
-Some algorithms are compatible with large-scale nonlinear sparse optimization problems \cite{scipy2020} represented as factor graphs, but in practice additional considerations play an important role.
-Specifically, our objective function $C$ is highly stochastic, as it is obtained by averaging the binary detector values from a finite (and preferably small) number of QEC cycles.
-Furthermore, $C$ is non-stationary due to inherent system drift.
-Additionally, evaluating $C$ is expensive, since it requires updating the classical controller and acquiring data from the QEC detectors.
-Finally, in the future, $C$ must be optimized in real time during the quantum computation, favoring smooth and gradual improvements over disruptive large parameter steps that might lead to catastrophic consequences for the logical algorithm.

-Given these properties, we adopted a multi-objective policy-gradient reinforcement learning approach (see Appendix~G of Ref.~\cite{sivak2024optimization} for derivation), where the error detection rates of all constituent detectors serve as the multiple objectives optimized simultaneously.
-Our algorithm is built on parameter-exploring policy gradients \cite{sehnke2010parameter}, an approach where an entire control policy is sampled in one piece, which provides a convenient interface with the classical controller, see Fig.~\ref{fig1}.
-For robustness in the stochastic and non-stationary setting, we integrate several key techniques: proximal policy optimization \cite{schulman2017proximal} for stability, entropy regularization \cite{haarnoja2018soft} to maintain exploration, and a replay buffer \cite{mnih2015human} for improved sample efficiency.
-Crucially, the algorithm harnesses the sparse structure of the factor graph for efficient variance reduction of the Monte Carlo gradient estimator \cite{mohamed2020monte} via gradient masking.
+To optimize $C$, we employ a multi-objective policy-gradient reinforcement learning algorithm, see Methods.
+Key to its performance and scalability is an observation that components of $C$ have sparse dependence on the system control parameters owing to the locality of detecting regions in the QEC circuit, see Fig.~\ref{fig2}(d).
 Our algorithm maintains a parameterized probability distribution over all system control parameters \cite{sehnke2010parameter}.
 Each sample from this distribution, the so-called control policy, is a candidate solution to the optimization problem.
-As illustrated in Fig.~\ref{fig1}(c), the learning proceeds iteratively, by repeating the same sequence of steps in every learning epoch.
-First, a batch of policy candidates is sampled and scored according to $C$: policies that lead to a lower rate of error detection events receive a higher reward.
-In practice, the detection rate (DR) is estimated by acquiring data from a finite number of QEC cycles executed with a given control policy, and then switching to another policy.
+As illustrated in Fig.~\ref{fig2}(b), the learning proceeds iteratively, by repeating the same sequence of steps in every learning epoch.
+First, a batch of policy candidates is sampled and ranked according to $C$: policies that lead to a lower rate of error detection events receive a higher reward.
+In practice, the error detection rate is estimated by acquiring data from a finite number of QEC cycles executed with a given control policy, and then switching to another policy.